A Life Of Heritage

 Parenting is the hardest job I have ever taken.
 But it is the most important.
 Our country relies on me, and you, everyone, to raise children who have been asked the tough questions.
 Questions that might make us uncomfortable.

 Because, really, if someone came up to me and asked, “What would you do if your life depended on killing me?
-No, really, what would you do?”, my reaction would be to to cough and disengage quickly.
-And surmise that this lunatic is certainly a prepper who has a stash of guns, ammo and food somewhere.
+No, really, what would you do?”, my reaction would be to cough and disengage quickly.
+And surmise that this lunatic is certainly a prepper who has a stash of guns, ammo, and food somewhere.
 Because we don’t have to think about questions like that in this day and age.
 We just don’t.
-We live in the modern age and are sophisticated and we aren’t a third world country, fighting for our very existence.
+We live in the modern age and are sophisticated and we aren’t a third-world country, fighting for our very existence.

 For those unfamiliar with the Hunger Games, President Snow, the antagonist in the story, had no qualms about using intimidation in pursuit of his agenda, willing to kill anyone who was a threat and applauding the outrageous sensationalism of the Hunger Games.